Help Make a Better Tech Industry: Join RedMonk

 - Relevant technical expertise and experience in technology infrastructure.

-- A personality that both we and our clients enjoy working with.
-You can call this the no assholes rule.
+- A personality that both we and our clients will enjoy working with.

 - The ability to travel regularly to industry events and client sites.